polysquirrel/BFace/main/src/readme.txt

 to the user in the command prompt when offering the choice of their installation.

-Under other directories, this level currently serves no purpose and contains a single 'any' directory to facilitate code reuse with the NPC tree.
+Under other directories, directories at this level are all treated equally without any options to select between them.
+Usually, it contains a single 'any' directory to facilitate code reuse with the NPC tree.
+Alternatively, the mod may use it as it sees fit, for example to group portraits by artists or source.

 1.2.3 CHARNAME gender

 This is the same as under the NPC tree, with the exception that only 'male' and 'female' directories are used.
-Each of them contains files which installed to the separate lists for the gender presented on the character generation screen.
+Each of them contains files which are installed to the separate lists for the gender presented on the character generation screen.